Updated April 19, 2023

-There could be many reasons for which you’re seeking this job.
-But recruiters are sceptical about you.
+There could be many reasons why you’re seeking this job.
+But recruiters are skeptical about you.
 Why?
 Because there’re many job-hoppers out there who go from one job to another within a matter of months.

-They want to know that whether you’re focused or not and whether you’ve clarity in what you would like to do in your professional life or not.
+They want to know whether you’re focused and whether you’ve clarity in what you would like to do in your professional life.

 So, you need to prepare for this question beforehand.

-Start with assessing about the real reason of why you’re thinking of leaving the job you currently have?
+Start with assessing why you’re considering leaving your current job.
 Is it because you’re not being paid enough, or you’re not able to get any job satisfaction out of it, or you can simply see that you’ll be laid off soon enough?
-No matter what your reason is, you need to say the truth tactically.
+No matter what your reason is, you need to tell the truth tactically.